-The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the PP_APP_v1.2.
-The Independent Testing activity is documented in the Assurance Activities Report, which is publically available, and is not duplicated here.
+The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the SWAPP and SSH EP.
+An overview of the configurations used to test the TOE and the specific test tools used may be found in Section 5.1 of the Assurance Activity Report.
+The Independent Testing activity is documented in the Assurance Activities Report, which is publicly available, and is not further duplicated here.